-That is why we offer advanced stress reduction counseling and deep relaxation hacks in order to counter-balance the countless stressors with which our society and environment is bombarding us day and night.
+That is why we offer advanced stress reduction counseling and deep relaxation programs in order to counter-balance the countless stressors with which our society and environment is bombarding us day and night.

-These hacks are not dangerous, easy to do and will make you wonder why not everybody is doing this every day…
+These relaxation techniques are not dangerous, do not influence your view of the world, are easy to do and will make you wonder why not everybody is doing this every day…

 Our new Biomat is part of the stress relaxation program you can enjoy at Functional Wellness.